 It strives to foster a global mindset in all students, and no doubt achieves that.
 The international approach to learning means it’s more enquiry based – so it’s all about encouraging pupils to question facts and ideas, rather than being simply spoon-fed information.
 Children are taught, from the Early Childhood years to contribute to society and the world, rather than just to learn.

 As children move up from the Lower School, through the Middle School to High School, they’re encouraged to look at things in a much more global way.
-Also worth mentioning is that as a non-selective school, ACS Cobham supports SEN, with about 8% of students having some SEN.
+Also worth mentioning is that as a non-selective school, ACS Cobham supports SEN, with a small percentage of students having some SEN.

 There’s a strong music and drama programme at ACS Cobham, which is unsurprising given the facilities.
 The EJ Poularas Performing Arts Centre opened only four years ago and includes an impressive 500+ seat auditorium, three music classrooms, four practise rooms, two drama studios plus a music technology suite.
 At least six theatre productions are staged across the school each year, as well as musical concerts and recitals.